thegreenwebfoundation/carbon.txt/README.md

 - human readable, as well as machine readable

-# The general principle - _walk the chain til you reach carbon_
+# The general principle - _walk the graph til you reach carbon_

 We know that generating power to run our infrastructure either: